AikidoSec/firewall-node/docs/hapi.md

   return h.continue;
 });

-// Call this as early as possible, before other onRequest extensions are added Zen.addHapiMiddleware(app);
+// Call this as after your auth middleware, before other middleware Zen.addHapiMiddleware(app);

 server.route(...);